 Local Enabling Legislation for Good Cause Eviction

-All Marylanders deserve the chance to put down roots in our communities, but for too long large corporate landlords have rigged the rules to their benefit – filing eviction cases against more than 5,000 Maryland families each year without providing a reason.
+All Marylanders deserve the chance to put down roots in our communities, but for too long large corporate landlords have rigged the rules to their benefit – filing eviction cases against thousands of Maryland families each year without providing a reason.

 This enabling legislation sponsored by Del.
 Wilkins and Sen. Muse will allow local jurisdictions to pass Good Cause Eviction laws that prevent people from being evicted unless the landlord provides a legitimate reason.
 It is time to pass this legislation without amendments that would undermine existing renter protections.